awaubreyw/aubrey_dissertation/README.md

 - top 10 videos based on highest avg positive sentiment
 - sentiment scores, visualizations, findings and insights
 - 17 english-only educational channels benchmarked against a standard of/a minimum of 1 million subs
-- visualizations and recommendations of the best videos of the same tags/genres/categories on Streamlit web app
+- visualizations in analysis page and recommendations of the best videos of the same chosen channel on Streamlit web app

 **Limitations/out of scope**
 - web app does not automatically update with records of future educational channels that reach/surpass 1M subs nor future video uploads including their comments. "hosting" the web-app that self updates is out of scope for this project. "future work" would be to improve it so it auto updates and fetches new videos once a day